KMPKBandara/Taskly/README.md

 ## Contact

-For any queries or suggestions, reach out to [your email] or visit [your GitHub profile].
+For any queries or suggestions, reach out to pramudithakavinda01@gmail.com